 Mobility as a Service (MaaS)

-- The implementation of regional MaaS systems demands for a comitment by political decision makers as well as a real intention to collaborate by all stakeholders of urban and suburban mobility.
+- The implementation of regional MaaS systems demands a commitment by political decision-makers as well as a real intention to collaborate by all stakeholders of urban and suburban mobility.

 - How will new technologies influence new forms of MaaS and what forms of governance and new organisational models will emerge?

-- A major question will be the impact of and possibilities for different degrees of centralization and decentralization of such systems.
+- A major question will be the impact of and possibilities for different degrees of centralization and decentralisation of such systems.

-- Furthemore Anthropolis will focus on mobility data, data portability and privacy by design in the context of a human centered MaaS.
+- Furthermore, Anthropolis will focus on mobility data, data portability and privacy by design in the context of a human-centred MaaS.

-- Finally the impact on regional attractivity and mobility behavior will be modeled and analysed for different MaaS concepts.
+- Finally, the impact on regional attractivity and mobility behaviour will be modelled and analysed for different MaaS concepts.

 - The interaction between the future evolution of urban infrastructures and mobility will be investigated.

-- A socio-technical human centered approach will be developed.
+- A socio-technical human-centred approach will be developed.
 Sensors, charging stations, shared mobility stations, urban spaces will be major areas of investigation.

-- Replicable planning methods for various mobility infrastructures will be developed taking into account technological organizational and social factors.
+- Replicable planning methods for various mobility infrastructures will be developed taking into account technological organisational and social factors.